xinyuwufei/X1Yoga-Hackintosh/10.12.3/README.md

   you can refer to README in 10.11.X folder or taking the advantage in 10.12.X folder

-* if you are using NVMe SSD as the boot disk you may encounter 'Couldn't Unmount Disk” Error in Disk Utility' at the end of installation,you always can install in a HDD and CCC it after
+* if you are using NVMe SSD as the boot disk you may encounter 'Couldn't Unmount Disk' Error at the end of installation,you always can install in a HDD and CCC it after

 * ./kexts/HackrNVMeFamily-10_12_3.kext and./Clover/ACPI/patched/SSDT-NVMe.aml are for NVMe SSD
 * ./kexts/AppleALC.kext : I put it in S/L/E, don't know why is not working in Clover/kexts/Other